Vomocytosis

-Vomocytosis (sometimes called non-lytic expulsion) is the cellular process by phagocytes expel live organisms that they have engulfed without destroying the organism.
+Vomocytosis (sometimes called non-lytic expulsion) is the cellular process by which phagocytes expel live organisms that they have engulfed without destroying the organism.
 Vomocytosis is one of many methods used by cells to expel internal materials into their external environment, yet it is distinct in that both the engulfed organism and host cell remain undamaged by expulsion.
 As engulfed organisms are released without being destroyed, vomocytosis has been hypothesized to be utilized by pathogens as an escape mechanism from the immune system.
 The exact mechanisms, as well as the repertoire of cells that utilize this mechanism, are currently unknown, yet interest in this unique cellular process is driving continued research with the hopes of elucidating these unknowns.

 Discovery

 Vomocytosis was first reported in 2006 by two groups, working simultaneously in the UK and the US, based on time-lapse microscopy footage characterising the interaction between macrophages and the human fungal pathogen Cryptococcus neoformans.
 Subsequently, this process has also been seen with other fungal pathogens such as Candida albicans and Candida krusei.
 It has also been speculated that the process may be related to the expulsion of bacterial pathogens such as Mycobacterium marinum from host cells.
 Vomocytosis has been observed in phagocytic cells from mice, humans and birds, as well as being directly observed in zebrafish and indirectly detected (via flow cytometry) in mice.
 Amoebae exhibit a similar process to vomocytosis whereby phagosomal material that cannot be digested is exocytosed.
 Cryptococci are exocytosed from amoebae via this mechanism but inhibition of the constitutive pathway demonstrated that cryptococci could also be expelled via vomocytosis.